-First and foremost, the V-tone has drive, treble, bass, level, blend and presence dials which all help you fine tune your tone.
-Although we would have liked it to have a 3 band EQ, we can’t ask for too much in a cheap bass preamp pedal.
-The key here is that you can create all sorts of tube tone, slap sounds, and distortions with this pedal.
+First and foremost, the V-tone has drive, treble, bass, level, blend, and presence dials which all help you fine-tune your tone.
+Although we would have liked it to have a 3-band EQ, we can’t ask for too much in a cheap bass preamp pedal.
+The key here is that you can create all sorts of tube tones, slap sounds, and distortions with this pedal.

 Next, the DI recording output has tube emulation which gives it that vintage tube amp sound.
 Blend will mix in the amount of tube emulation with your direct bass signal.
 You can also bypass this tube emulation feature with a step on the footswitch.
 With the gain and blend knobs cranked up, you get a nice overdriven tone.
 The possibilities are endless with Behringer V-tone.

 – Very cheap for the performance

 – Has tube emulation

 – 2-band EQ

 4. Aguilar Tone Hammer Bass Preamp

 The Aguilar Tone Hammer is the best bass preamp pedal for those looking for a preamp and direct box-in unit.
 The standout feature of this pedal is the Adaptive Gain Shaping Circuitry, or AGS for short.
 This particular circuitry is built in to allow you to have an additional gain and EQ with a stomp of the foot pedal.
 This allows you to quickly jump to a vintage or overdriven sound when you are playing live.

 The Aguilar Tone Hammer also has all of the proper controls of a preamp.
 There is a 3-band EQ with a sweepable midrange and a switchable pre and post-EQ balanced output.
 Another great feature is that there is a separate gain and master control, so you can adjust the gain coming in, apply EQ to it, and then boost the master once again.